ri2105/Web_Dev_Spring_2025/HW/CSS_Midterm_Project/README.md

 # Portfolio Website Documentation

 ## Overview
 This is a responsive portfolio website built using HTML and CSS.
-It features a navigation menu, hero section, about section, project showcase, contact form, and a footer with social links.
+It features a navigation menu, home section, about section, project showcase, contact form, and a footer with social links.

 ## File Structure
 - index.html (Main HTML file)